aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to SXC via C++ or Online App" h2="PPSX  to SXC File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+PPSX is a presentation file format used by Microsoft PowerPoint.
+It is a combination of XML architecture and ZIP compression for storing slides and other media elements.
+SXC is a spreadsheet file format used by OpenOffice Calc.
+It is an XML-based file format for spreadsheets.
+Converting PPSX to SXC is beneficial when you need to open the presentation in OpenOffice Calc.

+<h2>How Aspose.Total helps for ppsx to sxc conversion</h2>
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++.
+By using Aspose.Total for C++, you can easily convert PPSX to SXC within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export PPSX to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate and convert presentations within C++ applications.
+It supports a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video to slides, and more.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to SXC.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate and convert spreadsheets within C++ applications.
+It supports a wide range of features such as creating, editing and converting spreadsheets, adding text, shapes, images, formulas, and more.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to SXC within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to SXC.
+In conclusion, Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++.
+By using Aspose.Total for C++, you can easily convert PPSX to SXC within C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}